Generic vs. Role-Based Email Addresses: Exploring the Benefits and Drawbacks

 One of the primary concerns with generic email addresses is the potential delay in responses.
 To mitigate this, businesses should set clear response time targets.

-Regularly reviewing the inbox and ensuring that all emails are responded to or forwarded to the relevant department is also crucial.
+Check the inbox regularly and forward emails to the right team if needed.
 Setting reminders for follow-ups ensures that no communication thread is left hanging.

 Role-based email addresses